-Are you searching for NYT Pips for April 14, 2026?
+Are you searching for NYT Pips for May 4, 2026?
 You have landed on the right page.
 It’s natural to scramble for the answers, considering the difficulty level of NYT Pips.
 We always solve all three difficulty levels to bring you the solutions, and like always, I spent a while on today’s Hard difficulty Pips to complete the game.
 I would rate today’s Pips a 7 out of 10 on our difficulty scale.
 That said, check out the Pips answers for Easy, Medium, and Hard difficulty today below.

-Today’s Easy Pips Answer for April 14
+Today’s Easy Pips Hint and Answer for May 4

 As expected, this will prove to be the easiest and quickest solve of all three NYT Pips puzzles of the day.
 The puzzles each day get progressively more difficult as you climb the ladder and finally reach the Hard Pips puzzle.
 Check out the answer for today’s NYT Pips easy puzzle.